jessmch/TrustRank/README.md

 $ npm install
 ```
 ## Step 3.
 Start Ganache
-Open the Ganache GUI client that you downloaded and installed.
-This will start your local blockchain instance.
-See free video tutorial for full explanation.

 ## Step 4.
-Compile & Deploy Election Smart Contract
+Compile & Deploy Smart Contract
 `$ truffle migrate --reset`
-You must migrate the election smart contract each time your restart ganache.
+(You must migrate the smart contract each time your restart ganache)

 ## Step 5.
 Configure Metamask
-See free video tutorial for full explanation of these steps:
 - Unlock Metamask
-- Connect metamask to your local Etherum blockchain provided by Ganache.
+- Connect metamask to your local Etherum blockchain provided by Ganache (RPC Server)
-- Import an account provided by ganache.
+- Import an account provided by ganache using private key

 ## Step 6.
 Run the Front End Application
 `$ npm run dev`
 Visit this URL in your browser: http://localhost:3000

-If you get stuck, please reference the free video tutorial.